 Mescaline from the peyote cactus

-Many of the newer synthetic compounds (“designer drugs”) have been produced, usually based on tryptamine or phenylethylamine molecules.
-Tryptamines include N,N-dimethyltryptamine (DMT) and 5-methoxy-N,N-diisopropyltryptamine (5-MeO-DIPT).
+Many synthetic hallucinogens (“designer drugs”) are based on naturally occurring tryptamine or phenylethylamine molecules such as N,N-dimethyltryptamine (DMT) and 5-methoxy-N,N-diisopropyltryptamine (5-MeO-DIPT).

-To complicate matters, many illicit drugs sold under one name actually contain another drug of abuse—often ketamine or phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
-Overdose can cause coma and, rarely, death.
-Ketamine and phencyclidine... read more (PCP), anesthetic drugs, dextromethorphan, or other drugs.
+To complicate matters, many illicit drugs sold under one name actually contain another drug of abuse—often ketamine or phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are N-methyl-D-asparate receptor antagonists and dissociative anesthetics that can cause intoxication, sometimes with confusion or a catatonic state.
+Overdose can... read more (PCP), anesthetic drugs, dextromethorphan, or other drugs.

 Some other drugs, including marijuana Marijuana (Cannabis) Marijuana is a euphoriant that can cause sedation or dysphoria in some users.
 Psychologic dependence can develop with chronic use, but very little physical dependence is clinically apparent... read more , also have hallucinogenic properties.
 The term hallucinogen persists, although use of these drugs may not cause hallucinations.
 Alternative terms, such as psychedelic and psychotomimetic, are even less appropriate.

 Pathophysiology of Hallucinogen Intoxication